Yates and Thom

-The company supplied a 3,300 horse power twin tandem compound engine which survives in the engine house at the Astley Green Colliery Museum which was the largest steam winding engine used on the Lancashire Coalfield.
+The company supplied a 3,300 horsepower twin tandem compound engine, which survives in the engine house at the Astley Green Colliery Museum.
+It was the largest steam winding engine used on the Lancashire Coalfield.

 In 1928, the company became Foster, Yates and Thom when it was acquired by Joseph Foster & Sons.
 The company continued to manufacture boilers until 1964, with the remainder of the works closing in 1973.